 - Intellectual Property Creates and Supports High-Paying Jobs

 IP-intensive industries employ over 45 million Americans and hundreds of millions of other people worldwide.
-The average worker in an IP-industry also earns about 46% more than his or her counterpart in a non-IP industry.
+The average worker in an IP industry earns about 46% more than their counterpart in a non-IP industry.

 - Intellectual Property Drives Economic Growth and Competitiveness

-America’s IP is worth approximately US$6.6 trillion, which is more than the nominal GDP of any other country in the world.
-IP-intensive industries account for over 1/3– or 38.2%– of total U.S. GDP.
-52% of all U.S. merchandise exports are related to IP, and this amounts to nearly US$842 billion.
+America’s IP industry is worth approximately US$ 6.6 trillion, which is more than the nominal GDP of any other country in the world.
+IP-intensive industries account for over 1/3 (or 38.2%) of total U.S. GDP.
+52% of all U.S. merchandise exports are related to IP, amounting to nearly US$ 842 billion.